PrimeOrdinal/la-perla-beauty/README.md

 - **For most developers, we recommend starting with Gatsby's [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 - **To dive straight into code samples, head [to Gatsby's documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

+# Developing with Storybook and Chromatic

+Storybook is an open source tool for developing UI components in isolation for React, Vue, Angular, and more.
+It makes building UIs organized and efficient.

+Chromatic is a web-based tool that automates gathering UI feedback, visual testing, and documentation, so developers can iterate faster with less manual work.

+## Exploring Components with Storybook

+1.  **Start Storybook.**

+    Navigate into the site’s directory and start Storybook.

+    ```shell
+    npm run-script storybook
+    ```

+1.  **View the site.**

+    Your Storybook instance should now be running at `http://localhost:6006`

+## Deploying Components to Chromatic

+Navigate into the site’s directory and start Storybook.

+    ```shell
+    npm run-script chromatic
+    ```

+_Note: There is currently an issue with the Chromatic deployment script:_ `npm run-script chromatic` will fail to build the Storybook locally.

+As a workaround, the `--storybook-build-dir=storybook-static` flag has been added to the `npm run-script chromatic` script, which will require that `npm run-script build-storybook` is run manually before deploying to Chromatic.

 ## Application Structure